about us

 Marika Waselewski

 Marika Waselewski is a research program manager with a background in Biomedical Engineering and Public Health.
 Her research interests are in use of technology to improve public health outcomes and quality of care.
-In her free time Marika enjoys cheering on Michigan sports, laughing non-stop with her friends, and being active!
+Marika enjoys cheering on Michigan sports, chasing her children, connecting with friends, and running in her free time!

 Melissa DeJonckheere